F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_l2-l3-segmentation-modes.rst

 Overview
 --------

-The F5® agent uses the L2/L3 segmentation mode settings to determine the L2/L3 network configurations for your BIG-IP® device(s).
+The F5 agent uses the L2/L3 segmentation mode settings to determine the L2/L3 network configurations for your BIG-IP device(s).

 .. warning::